How to Invert a Picture? in 3 Easy Steps

 - Go to Image → Adjustments → Invert

-- Or use the keyboard shortcut: Ctrl+I (Windows) / Cmd+I (Mac)
+- Use the keyboard shortcut: Ctrl+I (Windows) or Cmd+I (Mac)

 - Save your inverted image via File → Export → Export As